mne-tools/mne-python/doc/source/manual/intro.rst

 The software depends on anatomical MRI processing tools provided by the FreeSurfer software.

-Chapter 2 of this manual gives an overview of the software modules included with MNE software. :ref:`ch_cookbook` is a concise cookbook describing a typical workflow for a novice user employing the convenience scripts as far as possible.
-Chapters :ref:`ch_browse` to :ref:`ch_misc` give more detailed information about the software modules. :ref:`ch_sample_data` discusses processing of the sample data set included with the MNE software. :ref:`ch_reading` lists some useful background material for the methods employed in the MNE software.
+:ref:`CHDBAFGJ` gives an overview of the software modules included with MNE software. :ref:`ch_cookbook` is a concise cookbook describing a typical workflow for a novice user employing the convenience scripts as far as possible. :ref:`ch_browse` to :ref:`ch_misc` give more detailed information about the software modules. :ref:`ch_sample_data` discusses processing of the sample data set included with the MNE software. :ref:`ch_reading` lists some useful background material for the methods employed in the MNE software.

-Appendix A is an overview of the BEM model mesh generation methods, Appendix B contains information specific to the setup at Martinos Center of Biomedical Imaging, Appendix C is a software installation and configuration guide, Appendix D summarizes the software history, and Appendix E contains the End-User License Agreement.
+:ref:`BGBDEIGC` is an overview of the BEM model mesh generation methods, :ref:`BGBDEIGC` contains information specific to the setup at Martinos Center of Biomedical Imaging, :ref:`BGBDEIGC` is a software installation and configuration guide, :ref:`BGBDEIGC` summarizes the software history, and :ref:`BGBDEIGC` contains the End-User License Agreement.

 .. note:: The most recent version of this manual is available    at ``$MNE_ROOT/share/doc/MNE-manual-`` <version> ``.pdf`` .
 For    the present manual, <version> = ``2.7`` .
 For definition of the ``MNE_ROOT`` environment variable,    see :ref:`CIHCDHGI`.